 MicroSalt attended a number of US based and international food shows, which has been the core focus of its sales and outreach efforts.
-In 2024, the Company plans to attend at least 12 food shows globally, including events in Frankfurt, Paris, Shanghai, Dubai, and Stockholm.
-These are in addition to the major industry events in the US market The Company also invests actively into brand awareness and social media campaigns relevant especially to its D2C business.
+In 2024, the Company also attended shows and events in the UK, Canada, Germany, France and Dubai.
+These are in addition to the major industry events in the U.S market.
+These events provide venues for live demonstrations of MicroSalt and in person exchanges with both new and existing prospects.
+This has resulted in an extremely vibrate pipeline of pending sales successes while representing a cross section of company sizes and geographies.

+The Company also invested actively in brand awareness via social media campaigns, LinkedIn, newsletters and customer educational pieces in order to provide industry exposure to Microsalt and its capabilities.
 The Company also appointed British celebrity chef Jack Stein as a Brand Ambassador.
+Post-period end, the Company also added new sales executives to its team to service the multitude of commercial opportunities in its pipeline.